yoonhyejin/airflow-with-bigquery-guide/docs/index.md

 # A Friendly Guide to integrate Airflow with BigQuery
-Airflow is a great tool used for scheduling and executing ETL(Extract, Tranform, Load) in modern data engineering.
+Airflow is a great tool used for scheduling and executing ETL(Extract, Transform, Load) in modern data engineering.
-Also, BigQuery is one of the most frequently used data warehouse for ETL because of its flexibilty and convienience.
+Also, BigQuery is one of the most frequently used data warehouses for ETL because of its flexibility and convenience.

-This guide introduces how to create simple batch ETL pipeline through integrating Airflow with BigQuery.
+This guide introduces how to create a simple batch ETL pipeline by integrating Airflow with BigQuery.
-Following tutorial is appropriate for users who have basic understanding of ETL process, Airflow and Bigquery.
+The following tutorial is appropriate for users who have a basic understanding of the ETL process, Airflow, and Bigquery.

 ## Requirements
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)